HCR-Business-Solutions/ngx-data-driven-forms/projects/ngx-data-driven-forms/README.md

   };

   questions: IQuestionGroup; // A group of key value pairs defining where the key is the questionId and the value is a question object.
   questionOrder: string[]; // A list of questionIds that define the order that questions will be rendered in.
+Any key not included will not be rendered.

   repeat?: { // Defines if a section should repeat (and in what style).
     style: 'list' | 'table'; // Defines if the repeating section should be a list or table.